kate102/training/demo2/README.md

  It is called `DemoApplication.java` presumably it can use different models.

-*Running
+## Running
 From inside demo2 type `gradle bootRun`

 In a new tab `http://localhost:8080/holidays/all`
-This should display `[{"destination":"Ibiza","days":7},{"destination":"Rome","days":5},{"destination":"Thailand","days":21}]` In a new tab `http://localhost:8080/holidays/byDestination/Rome` This should display `{"destination":"Rome","days":5}` In a new tab `http://localhost:8080/holidays/byDestination/Paris` and you shouldget `java.io.IOException: Oh No!` on the commandline.
+This should display `[{"destination":"Ibiza","days":7},{"destination":"Rome","days":5},{"destination":"Thailand","days":21}]`

+In a new tab `http://localhost:8080/holidays/byDestination/Rome` This should display `{"destination":"Rome","days":5}`

+In a new tab `http://localhost:8080/holidays/byDestination/Paris` and you should get `java.io.IOException: Oh No!` on the commandline.